alpine9000/amiga_examples/025.scroll_text/README.md

 Now we can do a blit with left shift.

 We use a simplified version of the text renderer used in the previous example to render a single character off screen, we then wait until that character has been fully shifted on screen and render the next one.
-The logic can be seen in [scroll_text.s)](scroll_text.s).
+The logic can be seen in [scroll_text.s](scroll_text.s).
 Finally we throw in a copper list to make it look a little less boring.

 screenshot
 ----------